redgis/eWAM-Launcher/README.md

 - [ ] Give information about eWAM binaries versions / and if it is up to date
 - [ ] Allow binaries update from remote server
 - [ ] Allow pulling a new version of entire ewam binaries

+## XAML / WPF / .NET things to learn
+- [ ] How to create a UI for a specific type, and include it in another ? use pages ?

+## Bugs
+- [ ] eWAM import not importing its own environment correctly
+- [ ] Launcher Delete button not setting selection correctly after deleting last element of the list